aragon/nest/grants/course-fund-request-cryptominded.md

 3. A course on utilising Aragon as entrepreneur to build self-governing communities or run a distributed business.
 4. 12 world-wide events to reach & educate beginners and promote the course.
 5. A research platform where people can find factual data about all the various cryptocurrencies out there to make better investment decisions and avoid obvious vaporware and/or scams

-## Planned Roadmap

-1. Jan 2018 - Launch of new community platform
-2. End Feb 2018 - BETA Testing beginners course & acquiring feedback
-3. March 2018 - Full Launch & promotion of the course V1
-4. April 2018 - Adding in exams, tests & interactive elements into the course
-5. May 2018 - Localisation of course content
-6. July 2018 - Course for starting cryptocurrency entrepreneurs including explanations on Aragon.
-7. August 2018 - Launch of the new Cryptominded cryptocurrency research platform.

-After this we'll continue to develop additional courses & tools to help people wisely invest in crypto, safely store crypto, use crypto and more of which the costs will hopefully be supported through affiliate income at that point.

 ## What will funding be used for: